When Summer popped to the local shop on her own for the first time, her mum, Kimberley, and grandma waited patiently for her to return.

 “I couldn’t believe it.
 I couldn’t even cry,” said Kimberley, who lives with Summer in Basingstoke, “not until I got to the road and saw her lying there on the ground surrounded by police, paramedics and the air ambulance team trying to save her life.”

-Due to severity of Summer’s injuries, we were called to provide critical care on scene and give her the best chance of survival before reaching hospital.
+Due to severity of Summer’s injuries, we were tasked by our duty dispatcher to give her the best chance of survival before reaching hospital.

 The team stabilised Summer and loaded her into the back of an ambulance and travelled with her to hospital, allowing them to continue providing advanced care en route.